Nasser El Sonbaty: Career

 Sonbaty began bodybuilding in 1983.
 His first competition was a Junior State Championship in Germany in 1985, where he placed 6th.
 His first appearance in the Mr. Olympia competition was in 1994, where he placed 7th.
 In total, Sonbaty competed in 13 amateur shows and 53 IFBB Pro shows.
 He qualified for 10 consecutive Mr. Olympia contests and entered nine Mr. Olympia competitions.
 His best placing in the Mr. Olympia competition was in 1997, where he placed 2nd.

-Sonbaty was known for posing and training while wearing his trademark round spectacles; alongside his fluency in several languages (seven in total), this is likely the basis for his nickname, "The Professor".
+Sonbaty was known for posing and training while wearing his trademark round spectacles; alongside his fluency in several languages (Serbo-Croatian, Arabic, English, French, Italian, Spanish, and German), this is likely the basis for his nickname, "The Professor".
 Despite weighing over 300 lbs in the offseason, he could still show his full abdominal muscles.
 He has been featured in many international fitness and bodybuilding magazines, articles as well as being pictured on over 60 covers.

 Influence and legacy

 Sonbaty is widely regarded as one of the most impactful bodybuilders of his generation, whose dedication to the sport continued to inspire many after his death.
-Further, Sonbaty's influence on the Arab and Muslim bodybuilding community is particularly significant, as he is credited with inspiring future generations of athletes from similar backgrounds.
+Further, Sonbaty's influence on the Arab bodybuilding community is particularly significant, as he is credited with inspiring future generations of athletes from similar backgrounds.